MultiSafepay/docs/content/payments/integrations/testing/test-payment-details.md

 **Note:**
 You can't test:
   - Processing refunds
-  - Changing the statuses of orders to shipped
+  - Changing the order status to shipped

 {{< /details >}}